bhumitjoshi2003/EduPay-Leave-frontend/README.md

 # 🎓 EduPay-Leave-Frontend

-Welcome to the **EduPay-Leave-Frontend** repository! 🚀 This is the frontend application for the **IAS Management System**, designed to facilitate student fee management, payments, and leave tracking with an intuitive user interface.
+Welcome to the **EduPay-Leave-Frontend** repository! 🚀 This is the frontend application for the **School Management System**, designed to facilitate student fee management, payments, and leave tracking with an intuitive user interface.

 ---